Blue Jackets vs. Penguins Prediction & Picks - November 14

 Blue Jackets Splits and Trends

-- The Blue Jackets have posted a record of 1-4-5 in overtime games on their way to an overall mark of 4-7-4.
+- The Blue Jackets have a 4-7-4 record this season and are 1-4-5 in games that have required overtime.

-- Columbus has earned five points (1-2-3) in its six games decided by one goal.

-- This season the Blue Jackets registered just one goal in one game and they lost that matchup.
+- This season the Blue Jackets scored only one goal in one game and they lost that matchup.

-- Columbus has one point (0-2-1) in three games this season when it has scored a pair of goals.
+- Columbus has one point (0-2-1) in three games this season when it has scored exactly two goals.

-- The Blue Jackets have scored at least three goals in nine games, earning 11 points from those contests.
+- The Blue Jackets have scored at least three goals nine times, earning 11 points from those matchups (4-2-3).

-- This season, Columbus has capitalized on a single power-play goal in four games has a record of 2-0-2 in those matchups.
+- Columbus has scored a lone power-play goal in four games this season and has registered six points from those matchups.

-- When it outshoots its opponent this season, Columbus has posted a record of 1-2-2 (four points).
+- When outshooting its opponent this season, Columbus is 1-2-2 (four points).

-- The Blue Jackets have been outshot by opponents 10 times this season, and earned eight points in those games.
+- The Blue Jackets have been outshot by opponents in 10 games, going 3-5-2 to register eight points.

 Team Stats Comparison